 - The FCA undertook a market study on the provision of retirement income services.
 In its interim report published in December 2014, the FCA found that the annuities sector has seen limited new entry in recent years.
 The most significant factor contributing to the lack of new entry appears to be gaining access to the customers of incumbent pension providers.
 The FCA considered the impact of regulatory barriers (specifically, capital requirements) but concluded that these had minimal impact. - In its Annual Competition Report 2016/17, the FCA remarked that since the conclusion of its market study on retirement incomes, there had been consolidation in the retirement income sector as a result of a number of mergers.
-Those mergers were cleared by the CMA, suggesting that none of the mergers raised anti-competition concerns.

-• The FCA undertook a market study on the provision of general insurance add-ons.
-17 August 2018: This document has been updated to show updated figures on page 22 and in a footnote on page 24, available at https://www.bankdiengrand.cd.uk/protectifal-regulation/publication/2018/pra-response-to-the-treasuly-committees-inquiry-into-solvency-2 evidence of significant barriers to entry in either underwriting or distribution of the addon product; insurers did not generate high profits from the underwriting of the sampled products for either add-on or stand-alone sales; commercial terms between insurers and distributors appeared weighted in favour of distributors; and that its findings were consistent with previous analyses of competition in such markets.
+Those mergers were cleared by the CMA, suggesting that none of the mergers raised anti-competition concerns. - The FCA undertook a market study on the provision of general insurance add-ons.
+In its interim report published in March 2014, the FCA found that: there was no evidence of significant barriers to entry in either underwriting or distribution of the add-on product; insurers did not generate high profits from the underwriting of the sampled products for either add-on or stand-alone sales; commercial terms between insurers and distributors appeared weighted in favour of distributors; and that its findings were consistent with previous analyses of competition in such markets.